|

 Take a piece of cardstock and fold it in half vertically.
 Then, carefully glue the Christmas Tree to the front of the card.

-Now, invite a child to write a message on the inside of the card.
+Now, invite a child to write a message inside the card.
 As a result, you have a special card ready to spread holiday cheer.

 3D-Folded Christmas Tree Card Video Tutorial